READ THIS FIRST!

 A lot of venues still push this ‘reception introduction’ – so most couples think it’s something that they just ‘have’ to do.
 But at my own wedding, I was of the opinion – “that if there is someone who is in this room who doesn’t know I am, that I have to be introduced to, then we have a problem here”.
 So we just walked in casually with our guests from canapés to reception.

 The reason I say it’s a time killer, is this; Let’s say your reception starts at 6:30pm.
 The venue organiser will then push to have the bridal party and couple back in the ‘bridal suite’ by about 6:20pm, whilst they usher all the guests inside.
 I’ve been to a lot of weddings, I can tell you this always takes longer than expected.
 Let’s say they’ll be seated by about 6:40.
 You then get introduced after the MC’s opening spiel.
 By the time you and the bridal party are seated, that’s going to be closer to 6:50.
 You’ve then just blitzed, on average, about 30 minutes of precious reception time away from your guests on your wedding day, for the sake of an introduction.

 Don’t do an introduction and just meander in casually with your guests, and you then take this 30 minutes back into your own hands.

 Turn the coin around.
 That is 100% my opinion.
 If you want to do an introduction, because you have a special song to play, or you want that rockstar moment because it’s your wedding day, then by all means.
 DO IT!
 It’s your wedding day!
-Do what makes you happy 🙂
+Or skip the introductions for the whole bridal party, and just have an intro for the two of you.
+Make sure you just do what makes you happy 🙂

 Can you stay until the end of the reception?